FirixQ/twoee/README.md

 # Twoee
 Because Thue isn't bad enough

-## A note on backwards compatability
+## A note on backwards compatability and testing
 This is not 100% backwards compatible.
 We have "improved" it.
+Nor have we tested this any further than the included designAimsExample.t2 file.

 ## Design Aims (Implemented)